MrStarbird/LotW-Randomizer/README.md

 # LotW-Randomizer
 Game Randomizer for Legacy of the Wizard

+DISCLAIMER: By using this Randomizer, you assume all risks involved and do not hold me liable for any damages or file corruptions that may happen.
+USE AT YOUR OWN RISK!!!

 Thank you for taking the interest in viewing the Legacy of the Wizard randomizer.
-The code is written in vb.net so there may possibly be some issues with compatibility on the .NET Framework
+The code is written in vb.net so there may possibly be some issues with compatibility on the .NET Framework.

+USING THE RANDOMIZER

+1. Select what options you want to have
+2. Click Button
+3. Select ROM file (this will overwrite your file, so make sure you are using a backup)
+4. Enjoy

+NOTE: Currently, the game does NOT check to make sure you chose a Legacy of the Wizard ROM.
+This will be fixed, but right now the program is pretty dumb and will not know if you are opening a rom of Legacy of the Wizard or a rom of Legend of Zelda.
+It won't even be able to tell if you are opening important tax documents saved on your computer.
+Just be careful.

 Here is what the Randomizer currently does: